sonelrubin/dynamics-365-contact-center/contact-center/administer/set-up-embedded-experience.md

 ## Set up the call center in Salesforce

 1. Download the call center definition file from the following location: `https://github.com/microsoft/copilot-for-service/blob/main/samples/SFCallCenter/Dynamics365CallCenter.xml`.
-Make sure you're signed into GitHub to access the file.
+Make sure that you're signed into GitHub to access the file.

 1. Open the file, replace the "CTI Adapter URL" with the embedded widget URL, and then save your changes.

 1. Sign in to Salesforce.

-1. Navigate to the **Setup** by clicking the gear icon in the top-right corner.
+1. Navigate to the **Setup** by selecting the gear icon in the top-right corner.

 1. In the **Quick Find** box, search for **Call Center**.